dtnghia47/interactive-graph/README.md

 #### 4.4 Security

-- prevent potential security risks 👨‍💻(in progress)
+- prevent potential security risks ✅
+  - XSS: dangerouslySetInnerHTML + `dompurify`
+  - Content-Security-Policy
+  - We can add some header for this sandbox 🗒️

 ### 5. Constraints